 Application Period

-2025 Program
+2026 Program

-How Does the Program Work?
+How the Program Works

-The mentor, mentee, and program coordinator will meet on Zoom for a required 15-minute “ice-breaker style” introduction.
+The mentor, mentee, and program coordinator will meet on Zoom for a required 15-minute, “ice-breaker style” introduction.
 This will also serve as a launchpad to schedule the first mentoring session.

 Here are the requirements during the program:

-- June – August: Mentor/Mentee Shadowing
+- June – August: Recommended Window for Mentor/Mentee Shadowing

-- September 18: Program Check-in Zoom #2
+- September: Program Check-in #2 (Zoom)

-- October 2 – Dec 4: Program Assignment
+- October – December: Program Assignment

-- January 8, 2025: Final Program Check-in Zoom
+- December: Final Program Check-in (Zoom)

 The Impact